saolof/pgxcron/README.md

 ## Near term priorities

 This is usable but in a fairly early state.
-Near term priorities include improving the logging using slog, improving HTTP monitoring, adding a prometheus endpoint and general integration with the grafana ecosystem, and adding configuration & choosing sane defaults for things like handling jobs that are still running when the next iteration of the same job is scheduled to start.
+Near term priorities include improving the logging using slog, improving HTTP monitoring, and adding a few more configuration options with sane defaults.